aws-samples/serverless-route-optimization/README.md

 # Serverless Route Optimization
 This solution was created to help customers get started with an easy to deploy end-to-end route optimization solution.

-It was released and demoed OnAir live at Re:Mars 2022 on 6/22/22.
-Link to come.
+It was released and demoed OnAir live at Re:Mars 2022 on 6/22/22: https://www.youtube.com/watch?v=g5Kln1hDEZQ

 ## Architecture